aedobbyn/menu-builder/compile/writeup.md

 ### Building

 Now to build a menu.
-The only constraint we have to worry about here is that menus have to contain at least 2300 calories.
+The only constraint we'll worry about for now is that menus have to contain at least 2300 calories.
 Our strategy is simple; pick one serving of a food at random from our dataset and, if it doesn't yet exist in our menu, add it.
 We do this until we're no longer under 2300 calories.

 That's implemented in `add_calories()` below, which we'll as a helper inside `build_menu()`.
 The reason I've spun `add_calories()` out into its own function is so that we can easily add more foods to existing menus.
-It takes `menu` as its first argument, unlike `build_menu()` which takes a dataframe of all possible foods to choose from.
+It takes `menu` as its first argument, unlike `build_menu()` which takes a dataframe of possible foods to choose from as its first argument.
+That makes it more convenient to call `add_calories()` from inside `build_menu()` and use `build_menu()` primarily to create totally new menus.

 ```r